javiramos1/ner_spacy_demo/README.md

 # ner_spacy_demo

-Demo on how to perform NEW using Spacy.
+Demo on how to perform NER using Spacy.

 See article: https://itnext.io/nlp-named-entity-recognition-ner-with-spacy-and-python-dabaf843cab2